Folderr/foldcli/README.md

 ## Contributing

-Please use `stacticcheck` for linting Go, and use `go vet` before comitting.
+Please use `staticcheck` for linting Go, and use `go vet` before comitting.
 These are ran on pull request and push!
+- Uses staticcheck 2023.1.3 in CI

 Dev environment is unchanged from other environments.
 Please also use `go test ./cmd` before committing (this requires NodeJS 14 or later installed, and NPM).